-Tax Tips for Gay and Lesbian Couples – Even if you can’t file as married at the federal level, you can make smart financial moves to lower your tax bill.
+Tax Tips for Unmarried Cohabiting Couples – Even if you can’t file as married at the federal level, you can make smart financial moves to lower your tax bill.

 State and Local Taxation – Each state has its own taxation laws, with different rates and rules.

 Who Is a Dependent? – The IRS has specific guidelines on who can qualify as your dependent, based on your relationship and support.